CPJ-N/lawgpt/README.md

 # lawgpt
-This tools is to help lawyers with the research of case findings
+This tool is to help lawyers in India with their legal research.
 =======
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).